 - Cloacalexstrophy/epispadias repair

-4- Anejaculation: It is a disorder when a man gets the sensation of ejaculation but doesn’t ejaculate in real.
-It is uncommon.
-The main cause of this problem is neurological damage, which is a result of spinal cord injury, diabetes, multiple sclerosis or lymph node surgery.
+It is a disorder when a man gets the sensation of ejaculation but does not ejaculate in real.
+Anejaculation is a very rare disorder and the main cause of this problem is neurological damage because of spinal cord injury, diabetes, multiple sclerosis or lymph node surgery.
 A psychological problem can also be one of the reasons.
-Anejaculation can be treated if infertility was an issue.
 If the person is unable to cope with it, then sex therapy can benefit him.

 Secondary or acquired Anejaculation

 This type has multiple identifiable causes.
 Medications causing retrograde ejaculation can also cause anejaculation in some men.
 The other reasons behind acquired anejaculation are medical conditions like diabetes, spinal cord injury and multiple sclerosis.
 In such a situation, for retrieving the fertility- penile vibratory stimulation, rectal probe ejaculation or surgical sperm retrieval technique is utilized.
 Below are the causes of Anejaculation: